Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Family Planning Rotation

-Interns spend 4 weeks at Planned Parenthood Los Angeles providing contraceptive counseling, screening for and treating sexually transmitted infections, placing long-acting reliable contraceptives, and performing medical and surgical pregnancy terminations.
+Interns spend 4 weeks at Planned Parenthood Los Angeles learning and performing procedural abortion care.
+There is also exposure to contraceptive counseling, screening for and treating sexually transmitted infections and placing long-acting reliable contraceptives.
 Planned Parenthood is a community partner with which we share patient care and services.
 We are a Ryan Residency program and train all our residents in the provision of complex contraception, adolescent contraception, and first and second trimester abortion care.

 Ultrasound Rotation